Framework Configuration¶

 truncation_bias: -1 # Penalty for truncation

-Action Interpreter¶
+Action Factory¶

 Translates agent actions into scheduling decisions: